 GOP senator rebukes 'dangerous ploy' to fight Biden victory

-WASHINGTON — Republican Sen. Ben Sasse of Nebraska issued a pointed rebuke Thursday of GOP attempts to object Jan.
+WASHINGTON (AP) — Republican Sen. Ben Sasse of Nebraska has issued a pointed rebuke of GOP attempts to object Jan.
 6 to the Electoral College tally of the presidential election, warning colleagues against a “dangerous ploy” that could damage the nation's civic traditions.

 “I will not be participating in a project to overturn the election,” Sasse wrote.
 He said he wanted to explain “why I have been urging my colleagues also to reject this dangerous ploy.”